Top Designer Closet Shoe Storage Ideas For A Beautiful Design

 Having a flooring surface that is perfect for trying on shoes is a big plus.
 Look for floor surfaces that provide durability, stability, and comfort.
 Some popular choices are hardwood flooring as pictured above.
 Other popular options include carpet, vinyl, laminate, and tile.

-Shoe Shelves for Closet
+Shoe Shelves for the Closet

-Loft bedroom with simple metal racks
+Attic bedroom with simple metal racks

 This attic closet doesn’t have much ceiling/wall space, so instead of a tall cabinet for shoes, it uses the whole length of the walls for a wall-mounted metal shoe rack.